JIAQI13/AI_machine_learning/README.md

 decision processes, reinforcement learning, planning, and function approximation (online supervised learning).
 The course will take an information-processing approach to the concept of mind and briefly touch on perspectives from psychology, neuroscience, and philosophy.
-The course will use a recently created MOOC on Reinforcement Learning, created by the Instructors of this course.
-Much of the lecture material and assignments will come from the MOOC.
-In-class time will be largely spent on discussion and thinking about the material, with some supplementary lectures.